AA & PI Students

 • Fear of letting your family down and/or not wanting to worry them with your problems.

-• Shame and embarrassment about not doing well and wanting to keep this "secret" to yourself.
+• Shame and embarrassment about not doing well, and a desire to keep this "secret" to yourself.

 • Concerns that getting help with a problem is a sign of weakness.